nikita-kit/generator-nikita/README.md

 ### Symfony

 The Symfony template sets the root folder to `public/`.
+In addition, the dev server can proxy your web-server and watch to twig template changes.

 To use the nikita build files, just add something like following lines to your base.html.twig file:
 ```html